OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/onchain/btcct.md

 ---
 title: btcct
-description: The btcct page provides details on how to monitor Bitcoin confirmed transactions using the Blockchain API with adjustable date parameters.
+description: "The btcct page provides details on how to monitor Bitcoin confirmed transactions" using the Blockchain API with adjustable date parameters.
 keywords:
 - btcct